 Version 2.0 turned out to have a backwards diode footprint, so v2.1 immediately followed on behind.
 Neither was a success, because I really hadn’t yet grasped that the capacitance of the track and wire structure were the real issue, and that accurate current measurement with a solid low-pass filter was what I really needed.

 Very few version 2 units were built, and only for my testing purposes.
-The schematic for them is available here.

 The Real Problem… Sneaky Evil Capacitance

 The secret is understanding how an empty block acts.
 It turns out that contrary to what many people think, an empty section of DCC-powered track will draw a small (and rather unpredictable) amount of current.
 Let’s hook up a scope to an empty 20 foot long block on my CR&NW layout and see what we get…

 The yellow line is just the voltage on the rails.
 It’s about 24V peak to peak, which is precisely what I’d expect.
 That works out to 12 Vrms, which is exactly how I’ve got the layout set up.
 The blue line is the current flow into the empty block, at approximately 50 milliamps per division.
 Would you look at that?
 There’s a bunch of little spikes.
 The current drawn by an empty block isn’t zero.
 Where’s this current draw coming from?
 Let’s take a closer look at the part of the waveform where the DCC reverses polarity.